 We build temporary Theatres of Hope in the form of large geodesic domes, in areas where expression is stifled and where immigrant and local communities are struggling to integrate.
 In collaboration with local and international artists, we deliver a multi-genre programme of workshops in our theatres and share this work with the wider public at a weekly Hope Show.

 We first built the dome in the unofficial refugee and migrant camp in Calais in 2015, and it has since migrated to London and Paris.
-This summer, we built the dome at Jean Quarré CHU refugee and migrant accommodation centre, growing the Good Chance family more than ever before.
-We'll return to Paris in the autumn to a new location, working again with old friends and new to bring people together in the city through art.
+In the summer of 2018, we built the dome at Jean Quarré CHU refugee and migrant accommodation centre, growing the Good Chance family more than ever before.
+In the autumn, we were invited by the Museum of Immigration to hold an artistic residency as part of their ‘Season of Welcome’.
+We worked with friends from refugee and migrant centres across the city and beyond, as well as new people we had met along the way.
+Through the workshops held in the dome, we celebrated diversity and difference, togetherness and solidarity.